-The Company recognizes corrections in value for expected credit losses for financial assets measured at amortized cost.
-The Company measures corrections in value for an amount equal to the asset's lifetime expected credit losses.
-Corrections in value for trade receivables are always measured for an amount equal to the lifetime expected credit losses.
+The Company recognizes allowances for expected credit losses for financial assets measured at amortized cost.
+The Company measures loss allowances at an amount equal to the asset's lifetime expected credit losses.
+Loss allowances in value for trade receivables are always measured for an amount equal to the lifetime expected credit losses.

-Upon determining whether the credit risk of a financial asset has increased significantly since initial recognition by estimating expected credit losses, the Company considers the reasonable and supportable information that is relevant and is available without undue costs or effort.
-This includes quantitative and qualitative information and analysis, based on the Company's historical experience and an informed credit evaluation including references to the future.
+When determining whether the credit risk of a financial asset has increased significantly from initial recognition and when estimating expected credit losses, the Company considers the reasonable and supportable information that is relevant and is available without undue cost or effort.
+This includes both quantitative and qualitative information and analysis, based on the Company's historical experience and an informed credit assessment that includes forward-looking information..